If you don’t know what to talk about in therapy, some things to consider talking about include recent life events, relationships, traumas, and more.

 “It is not uncommon for people to come to session and be unsure about what they want to discuss,” says Jessica Small, licensed marriage and family therapist.

 Opening up is tough, and it may not come easily, especially when just getting to know your therapist.
+In order to help assist you with opening up, some therapists may give you an assessment to take to better understand you and your needs as their patient and help create a plan for future sessions.

 True, some people come to therapy to address something specific, like anxiety or depression.
 But sometimes, people are just going through a life transition and want someone to talk with and help them cope with the change.